 In Matthew 12:30, Jesus clearly teaches, "'Whoever is not with me is against me, and whoever does not gather with me scatters."
 A Christian school is not a place where a few elements such as prayer, chapel services, and Bible classes merely complement an otherwise secular education.
 Genuine Christian education integrates God's Word into the curriculum, cocurricular activities, and every other aspect of school life, in turn enabling students to make a difference in the world for Him.
 While a Christian school is not a "safe house" from the evils of the world or a guarantee against sin, it does teach students about God's commands, forgiveness, and grace.
 The Christian school should be the place where Christian families, the church, and the school prepare students for effective lives of service in God's kingdom.

-Westminster Christian Academy is a member of the Christian Schools Association of St. Louis.
+Westminster Christian Academy is a member of the Council on Educational Standards & Accountability (CESA), the Independent Schools Association of the Central States (ISACS), and the Christian Schools Association of St. Louis (CSASL).